Bones for Songs

 Priests and monks rushed into the cavern from several directions, answering the gong’s alarm, but the auburn locks he sought were nowhere in sight.
 He banged the butt of his staff on the floor in frustration and strode toward the bearer.
 He’d dreamed of important missions when he clasped arms with Guntar and pledged his life, but with the moment upon him, his stomach knotted.

 “Leaving so soon?”

-His grin faded.
+The humor faded and his grin died as he looked into her eyes, wishing there were more light to see their soft beauty.
 How many monks and priests served this shrine?
 How many were friends?
 Everyone’s lives were in danger.
-Melîu’s life.
+Meliu’s life.
 “Shadows from the Stone?”

 She shot him a cockeyed glance, her mouth opening and closing without a word before she planted her feet.
 “You shut up about those, you hear?”

 “I hear you.”
 A dead subject, whatever those words meant.

 “No time for kisses, monk!”
 Guntar and the remaining escort stared, waiting on him.

 He ignored the bearer at his peril.
 “You’ll be safe?”
 Her prayers were those of a scholar, not a killer.